rtmigo/skifts_py/README.md

 ## See also

-The [gifts](https://github.com/rtmigo/gifts_py#readme) package implements the same algorithm, but in pure Python with no binary dependencies.
+The [gifts](https://github.com/rtmigo/gifts_py#readme) package implements the same search, but in pure Python with no binary dependencies.